greenelab/deep-review/sections/06_discussion.md

 This approach allowed for the capture of intrinsic relationships in different modalities and for better clustering performance over conventional k-means based methods.

-Deep graphical models such as DBNs are considered to be well suited for multimodal learning tasks since they are aimed to learn a joint probability distribution from inputs.
-They can be pre-trained in unsupervised fashion on large unlabeled data and then fine-tuned on a smaller number of labeled examples.
-When labels are available, convolutional neural networks (CNN) are ubiquitously used, since they can be trained end-to-end with backpropagation and demonstrate state-of-the-art performance in many discriminative tasks [@tag:Angermueller2016_dl_review].
 Multimodal learning with CNNs is usually implemented as a collection of individual networks, in which each learns representations from single data type.
 These individual representations are further concatenated before or within